How to stop being a people-pleaser and set boundaries

 What is People Pleasing?

 However, people-pleasing becomes problematic when it’s done excessively or rigidly.
 Problematic people-pleasing involves mental patterns and internalized rules such as “I must always put others’ needs before mine,” “I must not disappoint others,” or “I have to make others happy so I can feel happy.”
-Rigid people-pleasing behavior often results in personal suffering and is common in those with depression, anxiety, or trauma.
+Rigid people-pleasing behavior often results in personal suffering and is common in those experiencing depression, anxiety, or trauma.
 People-pleasing often serves to avoid specific emotional reactions from others, like rejection, disappointment, hostility, or judgment.
 Like most behaviors, it’s reinforced by some type of reward, such as approval or validation from others.
-People-pleasers tend to prioritize other people’s wants and needs at their own expense, leading to imbalance in relationships.
+People-pleasers tend to prioritize other people’s wants and needs at their own expense, leading to chronic imbalance in relationships.
 People-pleasers devote much time, effort, and mental energy into avoiding “letting down” others and ensuring their happiness, often at a personal cost.
 Consequences can include, but are not limited to: poor boundaries, a weakened sense of identity, poor self-esteem, and difficulty with communicating one’s own needs.

 Root Causes and Triggers of People-Pleasing

 Cultural factors can also contribute to people-pleasing.
 E.g. parents who come from a culture that expects high academic achievement may reinforce a rule that their child “must” get straight A’s in school in order to be considered a success or “must” go into a certain line of work they consider to be worthwhile.
 This can result in a child overextending themselves in school, leading to emotional distress and/or burnout.
-Later in life, it can result in the adult child choosing a career path that they’re not passionate about in order to please their parents, leading to career dissatisfaction, depression, anxiety, and burnout.
+Later in life, it can result in the adult child choosing a career path that they’re not passionate about in order to please their parents, leading to career dissatisfaction, depression, anxiety, and/or burnout.

 Other Factors That Perpetuate People-Pleasing Behavior

-Social media can add pressure to fit a curated image, reinforcing the idea of gaining validation by meeting others' expectations, e.g. “I must act/look this way in order to be approved by my friends”.
+Social media can add pressure to fit a curated image, reinforcing the idea of gaining validation by meeting others' expectations, e.g. “I must act/look this way in order to be approved by my peers”.
 These negative messages from social media can get internalized and affect behavior in the real world.

 Workplace dynamics can also contribute to and even actively encourage people-pleasing behavior.
 In toxic work environments, people may feel compelled to overextend themselves to prove their worth, get ahead, or stand out in some fashion.
 This leads to things like working an untenable amount of hours per week or difficulty refusing or saying no to extra assignments or work requests from superiors; burnout and job dissatisfaction often follow.